3M-Diffusion: Latent Multi-Modal Diffusion for Language-Guided Molecular Structure Generation: Experiments and Results

-We report the results for unconditional molecule generation tasks using the GuacaMol benchmarks~\cite{brown2019guacamol} to assess the model's capability to learn molecular data distribution and generate realistic, diverse molecules.
-Specifically, \textit{Uniqueness} gauges the ratio of unique molecules among the generated ones. \textit{Novelty} measures the models' capacity to generate molecules not present in the training set. \textit{KL Divergence} assesses the proximity between the distributions of various physicochemical properties in the training set and the generated molecules. \textit{Fréchet ChemNet Distance} (FCD) computes the proximity of two sets of molecules based on their hidden representations in ChemNet~\cite{preuer2018frechet}.
+We report the results for unconditional molecule generation tasks using the GuacaMol benchmarks~\citep{brown2019guacamol} to assess the model's ability to learn a generative model of molecular structures that can be used to generate realistic, diverse molecules.
+Specifically, \textit{Uniqueness} gauges the ratio of unique molecules among the generated ones. \textit{Novelty} measures the models' capacity to generate molecules not present in the training set. \textit{KL Divergence} assesses the proximity between the distributions of various physicochemical properties in the training set and the generated molecules. \textit{Fréchet ChemNet Distance} (FCD) computes the proximity of two sets of molecules based on their hidden representations in ChemNet~\citep{preuer2018frechet}.
 Each metric is normalized to a range of 0 to 1, with a higher value indicating better performance.